jlangch/venice/doc/readme/macros.md

 As an example the simplified `when` macro takes a test predicate and a form.
 The form is only to be executed if the predicate evaluates to `true`.

-Let's first implement `when` with function.
+Let's first implement `when` with a function.

 ```clojure
 (defn when [test form]